zukunft/zukunft.com/docs/code_functions_all.md

         \-- sandbox_link - load the link incl. its two linked objects by adding the ?incl_related=1 url flag, so that
     \-- link_type
         \-- sandbox_link - the children overwrite this with the type list of their own link type
+    \-- link_preview
+        \-- sandbox_link - the pending link in one line, shown above the change table of a confirm page, e.g.
     \-- name_linked
         \-- sandbox_link - the two linked objects as links, e.g. for the subtitle of the link default page;
     \-- display_admin